Copenhagen Metro: Overview

 The system is owned by Metroselskabet (The Metro Company), which is owned by the municipalities of Copenhagen and Frederiksberg, and the Ministry of Transport.
 The M1 and M2 use 34 trains of the Hitachi Rail Italy Driverless Metro class and stationed at the Control and Maintenance Center at Vestamager.
 The trains are 2.65 m wide and three cars long; their 630 kW power output is supplied by a 750-volt third rail.
 The metro trains were originally planned to be four cars long, but trains were reduced to three cars per set as a savings measure.
 Platforms are – although shorter than originally planned – built to accommodate trains with four cars, and the automatic doors can be modified accordingly should the need arise.

 Operation of the system is subcontracted to a private company.
-For the history of service, this has been Metro Service A/S. Trains run continually, twenty-four hours a day, with the headway varying from two to four minutes, but with longer intervals (up to twenty minutes) during the night only.
+For the history of service, this has been Metro Service A/S. Trains run continually, twenty-four hours a day, with the headway varying from two to four minutes in daytime, with longer intervals (up to twenty minutes) during the night.

 Planning of the Metro started in 1992 as part of the redevelopment plans for Ørestad with construction starting in 1996, and stage 1, from Nørreport to Vestamager and Lergravsparken, opened in 2002.
 Stage 2, from Nørreport to Vanløse, opened in 2003, followed by stage 3, from Lergravsparken to Lufthavnen, in 2007.

 The City Circle Line (Danish: Cityringen) is an entirely underground 15.5 km loop through central Copenhagen and Frederiksberg with 17 stops.
 It does not share any track with the M1 and M2 lines, but intersect them at Kongens Nytorv and Frederiksberg stations.
 Before the Cityringen opened, the Metro expected that it would cause its ridership should almost double from its 2016 levels to 116 million annual passengers.

-A fourth line, M4, will be developed into a separate line between 2020 and 2024, as extensions of the Cityringen to Nordhavn and Sydhavn open.
-The two-stop -long line to Nordhavn opened in March 2020.
-The extension adds an interchange with Nordhavn S-train station.
-The five-stop, 4.5 km, extension to Sydhavn is also under construction, with planned opening in 2024.
-The Sydhavn line will terminate at Ny Ellebjerg where it will create a new regional rail transport hub by connecting the metro system to the S-train network, regional trains, and long-distance trains on the current lines and the upcoming high speed Copenhagen-Ringsted railway.
-Once these extensions are complete, Metro expects the daily ridership to triple from its current level of 200,000 riders per weekday to 600,000 riders per weekday in 2030.
+A fourth line, M4, operates as an extension of the M3 to Nordhavn and Sydhavn.
+The first stationed opened in Nordhavn in March 2020, and the five-stop, 4.5 km, extension to Sydhavn opened in 2024.
+The M4 terminates at Copenhagen South Station and serves as another metro connection to the S-train network, regional trains, and long-distance trains on the current lines and the high speed Copenhagen-Ringsted railway.

+The Copenhagen Metro is expected by Metroselskabet to triple the ridership from its current level of 200,000 per weekday to 600,000 per weekday by 2030.